 Tina Fey biography

-Comedian, writer, producer, actress.
-Born Elizabeth Stamatina Fey on May 18, 1970 in Upper Darby, Pennsylvania, to parents Donald and Jeannec Fay.
+Comedian, writer, producer and actress Tina Fey was born Elizabeth Stamatina Fey on May 18, 1970, in Upper Darby, Pennsylvania, to parents Donald and Jeannec Fay.
 Jeannec Fey worked in a brokerage firm and Donald Fey wrote grants for the University of Pennsylvania.
 At the age of five, Fey was in her front yard when a stranger approached her and slashed her face with a knife, leaving her with the signature scar she still carries today.
 But Fey did not allow this incident to define or hinder her.
 Growing up in the suburbs of Philadelphia, Tina recalls a dorky adolescence filled with unplucked eyebrows and perms.
 In lieu of dating, Fey would have friends over to play party games like Celebrity.
 This self-proclaimed supernerd went on to study drama at the University of Virginia.

 Many contribute the sudden success of 30 Rock to Tina Fey's enormously popular impersonations of Republican Vice Presidential nominee Sarah Palin on Saturday Night Live during the 2008 presidential election.
 When combined with friend Amy Poehler's impersonations of New York Senator Hillary Clinton, the skits resulted in a 46 percent increase in Saturday Night Live's ratings from the prior season.